 There is also the temptation to slouch or put your feet up on the desk for extended periods of time because there is no one looking over your shoulder.
 It is nice that you can do this while working at home, but bad posture will inevitably lead to visits to the physiotherapist and/or chiropractor.
 Here's how to do computer work so you can avoid back or neck pain.

-Don't Take the Work Out of Working From Home
+Getting Around the Disadvantages of Working From Home

 The results of the survey are self-evident: if you’re going to work at home, rather than just be at home, you need to create an environment that will allow you to operate in a business-like manner.
 This includes having a properly equipped home office and organizing your work schedule in ways that will discourage others from interrupting you and keep you motivated when you're working at home.